Do you want to take part in creating a responsible future with technology?

 The course is organised in an introduction and 7 modules.
 Each module includes mandatory academic literature, video-lectures as well as quizzes and writing exercises.
 You should expect to spend 6 hours per week for 3 weeks in order to complete the course.

 In the end, you will have all the tools to formulate a motivation letter to become eligible to the Master´s program in Techno-Anthropology.

 To enrol in the course, please send an e-mail to Introtemail@example.com with the subject Enrol me.
 Next, you will receive a link to the course and further instructions.

 The M.Sc. in Techno-Anthropology offers you a unique opportunity to develop your knowledge, skills and competences in working with technology across a wide range of activities such as technology assessment, technology innovation, technology-driven change, technology use and technology ethics.
-As a student in the Master's programme in Techno-Anthropology, you learn to work in and navigate complex socio-technical problems with multiple stakeholders.
-This includes:

-- Facilitating multi-stakeholders’ participation in technological innovation
+- facilitate multi-stakeholders’ participation in digital innovation

-- Performing ethical assessments in socio-technical configurations
+- perform ethical assessments in socio-technical configurations

 During the studies in Techno-Anthropology, you combine in-depth studies of technological innovation and change with anthropological approaches.
 This provides you with competencies in analysing, facilitating, and assessing innovation of emerging technology at various levels from human-technological interaction, to institutional levels, societal- and global understandings of how technology shapes and is shaped in our world.